The Best Patio Plants for Your Home

 What Are Ponytails?

 This palm gets its name from the masses of foliage that comes from the base of the bulb that looks similar to that of a ponytail, they are a great addition to a small garden design.
+Despite the name, ponytail palms aren’t true palms, but they’re certainly one of the best patio plants around.
+The cascading foliage resembles a ponytail and emerges from a thick, water-storing base (called a caudex), which makes this a fantastic drought-tolerant option.

 This is best suited to a large pot with well-drained soil and as it gets larger so does the bulb at the base of the palm.
 This will eventually spawn smaller ponytails from the base which if left can add depth to the pot.
 These look great when placed in a corner in a large round pot as the foliage spreads out.
 You can then add smaller pots under and around to enhance the height.
-This plant likes sun and we recommend putting it in full sun or partial shade on a sunny windowsill.
-Water deeply but rarely in the warm weather summer long and switch to little to no watering in the cool weather over the winter months.

 Vanessa also mentioned that “these are great water-saving plants, as the bulb at the base holds a lot of water to ensure it never gets to dry.”